◆◇◆◇◆◇◆◇◆◇◆◇◆

 He openly wonders why this might be the case, while Sethys notices that some of the web's gilded strands appear to be unraveling, even breaking free from its frame.
 Eszuth acknowledges this as well, though he does not answer any questions on whether this is a bad omen.
 Instead he urges Sethys to try and forget all about his ordeal, to get some rest and think about his future—namely to consider leaving the temple soon to go join his fellow acolytes on the Isle of Crypts.

-But alas, the more Sethys thinks on the matter, the more he is bothered by his unfinished business—after all, he did pledge to himself (and Elissa) that he would at least try to warn the Chaos Hierophant about what he learned, nonsense or not.
+But alas, the more Sethys thinks on the matter, the more he is bothered by this strange business with that woman on the wireless and her mention of "Calithiss", and the more he begins to believe that Order must've had a hand in Ssithnos's assasination.
+While sitting in the bath (a great place to think), he gets it into his head that he should at least try to consult the Chaos Hierophant about what he heard, far-fetched or not.
 Later that day, he returns to Eszuth and asks how he might best go about doing this.

 As they head towards the temple foyer, another bolt of inspiration stops Eszuth cold, causing the man to suddenly beg a boon of Sethys—to look after the key to the altar of Tolerance in secret, with the claim that he has "a fierce feeling in his bones" about the days to come.
 Shocked, Sethys asks Eszuth if he really trusts him that much, but Eszuth clarifies that this is not a matter of trust but survival.
 He argues that the key would be better off hidden in the pockets of "someone Order would never suspect", who also happens to be going far away from the temple.
 Sethys hesitates, but understands the temple master's reasoning and accepts the task, promising to return the key to the temple in better times.